holographicSol/SatIO_ESPIDF_Waveshare_ESP32-P4_Round_Display/README.md

 -----

   A general purpose programmable I/O platform for automation, throughput and LLM's.

+  SatIO is a compound event trigger, intended to be matured over time, to be used as a foundation for a given application, without starting a project from scratch, where new bugs can be introduced and the same bugs and problems can be stumbled upon again.

-  A huge matrix switch in a small package, supporting stacks of logic across 70 output pins and 100 mapping slots.
+  A huge matrix switch (compund event triggers) in a small package, supporting stacks of logic accross 70 output pins and 100 mapping slots.

   For ESP32-P4